lawevan/AlgorithmVisualizer/README.md

 - **style.css** – Visual styles.
 - **script.js** – Core algorithm logic and visualiza

 This project is licensed under the GNU Affero General Public License v3.0.
-The full license text may be included in a LICENSE file or appended to this README.
+The full license text is included in the LICENSE file of this repository.